TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/accounts.md

 ![Registration Keycloak 3](img/registration-keycloak-3.png)

 - Congratulations, you are now logged into the TEF-Health platform.

+!!! warning "Automatic Log-out"
-Please note that users are automatically logged out after 10 minutes of inactivity.
+    For security reasons users are automatically logged out after 10 minutes of inactivity.